MfurayaseD/Davis-me/README.md

 The cipher text would be: tk-nt-d-Actwaaa-

 Decryption is just the complete reverse of the above.
 Re-organise the columns with the sorted key to spell the original key and read off row by row.
+Two files with the names system.txt and user.txt should be stored together with the main code in one folder to get the expected output.